 - Accreditation Denied.

 These accreditation decisions are based on whether the organization meets the decision rules.
-Accredited organizations receive an Approved Survey Report, letter and certificate.
+Accredited organizations receive an Approved Survey Report, the award letter and the accreditation certificate.
 The report indicates the level of compliance with AACI standards achieved by the organization.

 Meeting AACI Accreditation Standards is an accomplishment recognized by the award of an AACI Gold Medal of Accreditation.
-Accreditation is valid until withdrawn, or as long as the healthcare organisation meets the requirements of International Accreditation Standard.
+Accreditation is valid until withdrawn, or as long as the healthcare organisation meets the requirements of the AACI Accreditation Standards.